 If you miss your flight or bus, or if there is a change in your itinerary, please contact the Mathcamp office immediately!
 You can reach us toll-free from any phone at (888) 371-4159.

 In the unlikely event that you miss seeing the welcome party immediately, do not leave the airport or station!
 Just call the Mathcamp office, and we will relay your call to the welcome party.
 If you have a cell phone, keep it turned on.
 Also, listen carefully to all announcements made in the terminal: we may try to page you.
 Do not panic: since we know your airline and flight number, we won't miss you.
 We will be waiting for you even if your flight is delayed or arrives late at night.

-Please call or email us if you have any further questions about arrivals and departures.
+Please email us if you have any further questions about arrivals and departures.